cloud-gov/cg-site/content/apps/managed-services.md

 In this case, `url` alone could be sufficient for establishing a connection from the running application.

+The contents of the `VCAP_SERVICES` envronment variable contain the credentials to access your service.
+Treat the contents of this and all other environment variables as sensitive.

 #### Access the service configuration

 Configuration and credentials for the bound service can be accessed in several ways.